 Amanda McMaine, MS, E-RYT 500, YACEP – Director and Lead Trainer

 An internationally recognized yoga teacher and therapist, Amanda has spent her life in an intense study of body movement and a search for what truly frees and inspires our asanas and our lives.
 Her background includes a lifelong immersion into all the limbs of yoga, being profoundly influenced by the world’s greatest teachers, including Angela Farmer, Judith Hanson Lasater, Doug Keller, and Richard Miller.
-She holds a Masters degree in dance and kinesiology, Yoga Alliance Certification as an experienced-registered yoga teacher at the 500 level, Yoga Therapist, Teacher-Trainer and Program Director for ten years and advanced certification in iRest Yoga Nidra.
+She holds a Masters degree in dance and kinesiology, Yoga Alliance Certification as an experienced-registered yoga teacher at the 500 level, Yoga Therapist, Teacher-Trainer and Program Director for twelve years and advanced certification in iRest Yoga Nidra.
 Amanda teaches from a broad knowledge base, with freshness, warmth and eloquence of language, as well as insights gained from decades of focused introspection on this ancient practice.

 Amanda’s local yoga schedule can be found at www.amandayoga.com.

 Cara Sparkman, E-RYT 500, YACEP – Partner